-This segment operates in large, global markets.
 We compete with various other providers depending on the prospective client's national jurisdiction, business type, size, complexity and unique requirements.
-At larger institutional investors, principal competitors may include the organization's inhouse investment team, global advisory firms offering fiduciary management services such as Aon Hewitt and Willis Towers Watson, as well as with asset management firms like Mercer and Russell Investments.
+Competitors for OCIO services at larger institutional investors may include global advisory firms offering fiduciary management services such as Aon Hewitt and Willis Towers Watson, as well as with asset management firms like Mercer and Russell Investments.
 We also compete with numerous investment-management firms, including regional or boutique firms with an industry specialization.
+Competitors for ECIO services include data analytics software firms and investment data management providers.